AsadullahAlMunib/LoginRegister4/README.md

 Everything code is written by me...

+> _There is no use of Bootstrap or Tailwind or anything else without just the icon’s CDN of Bootstrap!_

 just as my color choice is not good, that's why only first 2 theme's color is taken by me. 😪

 And last 3 theme's only color code is taken from ChatGPT. 🫣😁